miker704/Strife/patches2.md

     - Created Container file for Mega UPC modal.
     - Created Jsx file for Mega UPC modal.
     - In order to reduce the potential large file size mega upc modal may have code spliting has been implemented.
     - Created MegaUpcTab1 jsx file which is the about me section table that is selected by default upon loading the megaUpc modal.
+    - Created MegaUpcTab1 container.

 ## Backend Changes